Gilgames32/caption-redux/readme.md

 - cache system
 - being able to process multiple captions at once
 - wider range of supported gif hosting sites
+- option to resize the gif to match the caption width and not the other way around
+- requirements.txt
+- try to use memory instead of much priceous ssd (stupit)
+- size compression before/after, warn if its above 25mb
+- loading bar